Application of a systems approach for management of chronic wasting disease

 Below are partners associated with this project.

-Managing chronic wasting disease (CWD) involves more than understanding the ecology of the disease.
-It includes complex relationships among social, economic, and political factors that affect intervention opportunities, consequences for stakeholders, and ultimately disease outcomes.
-The USGS National Wildlife Health Center, Montana Cooperative Wildlife Research Unit, Ventana Systems, Inc., and the Wisconsin Department of Natural Resources (WIDNR) are applying a systems approach to map and model the complex relationships among ecological, epidemiological, social, and political processes affecting CWD.
+The USGS National Wildlife Health Center, USGS Montana Cooperative Fish and Wildlife Research Unit, Ventana Systems, Inc., the Wisconsin Department of Natural Resources (WIDNR), and the Missouri Department of Conservation (MODC) are applying a systems approach to map and model the complex relationships among ecological, epidemiological, social, and political processes affecting CWD.

 Below are other science projects associated with this project.